 4. Is Urban Impact a non-profit?

-Urban Impact is a non-profit organization receiving funding from various sources to assist in the economic development of the 4th Avenue business corridors and the greater Civil Rights District.
+Urban Impact is a 501(c)(3) non-profit organization receiving funding from various sources to assist in the economic development of the 4th Avenue Business Corridor and the Greater Civil Rights District.

 5. Is Urban Impact open for tours on weekends?